HCL-TECH-SOFTWARE/lib-tcp-server/README.md

 tc.aPocoLoc = '$(RSA_RT_HOME)/tcpserver/poco/';
 `

-List of linked libraries are defined in tc.libraries property of the `pocoLib.tcjs` TC based on the target configuration of the top executable.
+List of linked libraries is defined in `tc.libraries` property of the TC `pocoLib.tcjs` based on the target configuration of the top executable.

-If you want to be able to build the library TC directly (i.e. as a "top TC"), you should use `tcpServerLib_custom.tcjs` and first modify the targetConfiguration and compiler settings.
+If you want to be able to build the library TC directly (i.e. as a "top TC"), you should use `tcpServerLib_custom.tcjs` and first modify the target configuration and compiler settings.

 ## Configuration Properties
 Configuration properties are defined as static attributes of the `TCPServer_Config` class.
 If you don't want to change their default values in the library, you have to programmatically override the attribute values you want to change.
 You can do this by overriding the operation `init()` in your capsule that inherits from `TCPServer`.
 For example: